litestar-org/litestar/docs/usage/17-exceptions.md

 ## Configuration Exceptions

-For missing extra dependencies, Starlite will raise either `MissingDependencyException`.
-For example, if you try to use the `SQLAlchemyPLugin` without having SQLAlchemy installed, this will be raised when you start the application.
+For missing extra dependencies, Starlite will raise either [`MissingDependencyException`][starlite.exceptions.MissingDependencyException].
+For example, if you try to use the [`SQLAlchemyPLugin`](./10-plugins/1-sql-alchemy-plugin.md) without having SQLAlchemy installed, this will be raised when you start the application.

 For other configuration issues, Starlite will raise [`ImproperlyConfiguredException`][starlite.exceptions.ImproperlyConfiguredException] with a message explaining